answers to common questions

 WHAT SCRIPTURE IS PARTICULARLY RELEVANT IN ANIMATING YOUR WORK?

 While there are many passages that we cling to for direction and inspiration, the Parable of the Talents (Matt.
 25:14-30) that speaks to the responsibility of a steward to use his/her resources wisely to advance the Kingdom is particularly pointed.
 “To whom much was given, much will be required.”
 (Luke 12:48b).
 We recognize that we and the individuals we serve are among those whom have been entrusted with much.
 We seek to live our lives in such a way as to hear “Well done good and faithful servant … Come and share your Master’s happiness!”

 WHAT DO THESE WORDS MEAN?

-An Impact Account is a donor advised fund through our partner, Impact Foundation, where all assets of a Fund are legally owned by the foundation.
+An Impact Account is a donor-advised fund through our partner, New Horizons Foundation, where all assets of a Fund are legally owned by the foundation.
 We allow Impact Donors to advise on how their Impact Account will be invested within the parameters of the foundation’s Investment Policy.
 This means an Impact Donor can select the companies in which it wants to invest.
 When those investments liquidate, the Impact Donor can choose to invest in another Impact enterprise or grant the money to another charity.
 If you have a DAF through another organization, you do not need an Impact Account to contribute charitable capital to Impact Marketplace enterprises.
 Contact us to find out the best way to move this capital to one of our portfolio enterprises.

 According to the Global Impact Investing Network, impact investments are “investments made into companies, organizations, and funds with the intention to generate social and environmental impact alongside a financial return.